mmattel/Raspberry-Pi-Setup/README.md

 If the package is not available, install from [source](https://github.com/bus1/dbus-broker).

+Post installation, reboot your Pi with `sudo reboot`.

 ## Backup your RPi SD Card

 To backup your SD-Card or boot drive, open `vi ~/docker/tools/make-backup.sh` and copy the content of [make-backup.sh](./scripts/make-backup.sh).
 When done, make the script executable with `sudo chmod +x ~/docker/tools/make-backup.sh`.
 Run it with `sudo ~/docker/tools/make-backup.sh`, it is self explaining.